 3. Hire a tutor

 There are lots of people offering to teach English online.
-You've probably seen them advertising on Instagram or on popular sites like Cambly, Preply, and iTalki.
+You've probably seen them advertising on Instagram or on popular sites like italki ($10 credit for new users), Preply, and Cambly.
 Hiring a tutor can be a good way to learn English from home.

 Hiring a tutor or English teacher can be really great.
 It gives you access to native speakers.
 Some of them may even be certified to teach English.
 Even those that aren't certified teachers will give you the opportunity to engage in real conversation in English.
 This is often also much cheaper than taking English classes through a school.